aota/kaleidofest.ca/README.md

 ## Built with Jekyll for Github Pages

+Using the [Github Pages gem][pages-gem].

+To match the live Github Pages environment, run `bundle update`.
+To run the Jekyll development server run `jekyll -w serve` and load [localhost:4000](localhost:4000).

 ### Plugins

 Because this site is built to be hosted on Github Pages we [cannot use Jekyll plugins][no-plugins].
 However, certain plugins are _very_ useful and worth a little extra effort.

-We're using a Sitemap generator plugin `_plugins/sitemap_generator.rb`; the catch being that it must be run locally and then commited just like a static page.
+We're using a Sitemap generator plugin `_plugins/sitemap-generator.rb`; the catch being that it must be run locally and then commited just like a static page.
 At some point this could be combined with other automation tasks in a delpoy script.
-Note that this plugin has been altered from the [original][sitemap_gen].
+Note that this plugin has been altered from the [original][sitemap-gen].

 ## Marked-up with Foundation